-The hip hinge is arguably the most important movement pattern you'll ever learn.
+The hip hinge is one of the most important movement patterns in strength training.
 It's the foundation of deadlifts, kettlebell swings, good mornings, and athletic power.
-Yet most people never learn it properly, leading to lower back pain and missed potential.
+Yet many people never learn it properly, which can make loaded training less efficient and harder on the lower back.

 The hip hinge teaches you to load your posterior chain (glutes, hamstrings, spinal erectors) while maintaining a neutral spine.
 This protects your lower back while building explosive hip power.
 Get this right, and you unlock a world of strength training possibilities.